ljyanesm/wdl/versions/development/SPEC.md

 |`\'`|single quote|`\x22`|
 |`\"`|double quote|`\x27`|

 Strings that begin and end with three adjacent single- or double-quotes may span multiple lines.
 By default, all whitespace between the last non-whitespace character on one line and the first non-whitespace character on the next line is replaced by a single space.
-For example, all four strings below are identical:
+For example, the values of all four declarations below are identical:

 ```wdl
 String single_line_dquote = "this is a single-line double-quoted string"